-Do not travel to Iraq due to terrorism and armed conflict.
+Do not travel to Iraq due to terrorism, kidnapping, and armed conflict.

 U.S. citizens in Iraq are at high risk for violence and kidnapping.
 Numerous terrorist and insurgent groups are active in Iraq and regularly attack both Iraqi security forces and civilians.
 Anti-U.S. sectarian militias may also threaten U.S. citizens and Western companies throughout Iraq.
 Attacks by improvised explosive devices (IEDs) occur frequently in many areas of the country, including Baghdad.